shadow-dragon-2002/rpi_honeypot/README.md

 So, in this case, a Synology MAC address starts with "00:11:32", you can use a MAC address generator like [this website](https://miniwebtool.com/mac-address-generator/ "this website") to generate a random MAC address.
 Select the format to the one which looks like this "MM:MM:MM:SS:SS:SS" and enter 001132 in the prefix section, and make sure it's uppercase.

-After that I used the tool macchanger to change the device's MAC address.
+After that, I used the tool Macchanger to change the device's MAC address.
 Install it with the following command.

 	sudo apt-get install macchanger

-After that we need to make a system service to change the ethernet and wifi MAC address on startup.
+After that, we need to make a system service to change the ethernet and wifi MAC address on startup.
-First use this command to identify the interface names to change mac for.
+First, use this command to identify the interface names to change MAC for.

 	ifconfig

-not down the wlan and eth named interfaces.
-After that create a systemd file using a note editor I use nano here.
+not down the WLAN and eth named interfaces.
+After that create a Systemd file using a note editor I use nano here.

 	sudo nano /etc/systemd/system/changemac@.service